ozkut/AutoBinger/README.md

 - If no value is entered, the program will default to true.

 **4)** Enter one search term per line to be searched.

+## <ins>Important notes</ins>
+The selenium-manager folder and its contents that are created by the program are necessary for the functionality of the program.
+Do not delete them.